-Working with the media and giving public lectures
+Working with the media and giving public talks

 My work on happiness and wellbeing regularly appears in the popular press and I always enjoy sharing ideas to live audiences on radio, television, and in person.

 Throughout the years my research has appeared in international print media.
 The best examples include reports of my research in Time and Scientific American.
 I’ve also given radio and television interviews, including contributing to the BBC’s Brainwaves.

 The journey for happiness that I made to Bhutan on a bicycle has also been widely covered.
 For example, whilst on the journey I appeared in The Times, I did several radio interviews, and I was on television in Mexico, Thailand, and Bhutan.
 Since my return my journey has been featured in the BBC radio program “People Fixing the World” and on television in TNT’s Roundtable.
 There have also been a few articles in print media and a couple of podcasts.

 I am happy to give public lectures on any aspect of my work – my research, my cycle journey to Bhutan, or both combined.
 Examples of previous talks I’ve given blending my research and my journey can be found here and here.